ottojo/ADIS_Summary/src/r-logic.md

   * database maintains stateful resources: mutable data
   * scalability: replication of application servers, scaling of DB (see above)

-Stateless logic is prefered whenever possible.
+Stateless logic is preferred whenever possible.
 It might be possible to decompose application logic into stateless and stateful parts.

 ## Distributing Application Logic